milesb3/AlbumTagger/README.md

 to automatically convert files to mp3 (if necessary) and tag them based on the input .atd file.
 This is done using a custom class defined in AlbumInfo.py that parses .atd files for mp3 metadata.

 ### Dependencies
-This program is functional on my Ubuntu 22.04.4 LTS system, and relies on these dependencies:
+This program is functional on my Ubuntu 24.04.2 LTS system, and relies on these dependencies:
 - ffmpeg (for converting audio files that do not have extension mp3 to mp3).
 - The eyeD3 python library (for tagging the mp3 files).
 - musicbrainzngs python3 library (used for pulling metadata in get_musicbrainz_metadata.py)

 ### Future plans for this project
-- Creating a script to pull metadata from musicbrainzngs python3 library to automatically generate .atd files.
-This would mean that the user would only need to specify which file in their album directory relates to which track.
 - Add more options to tag_album.py, such as printing the parsed metadata from the .atd file and not printing the ffmpeg output.
-- Add option to set album cover on a track by track basis
+- Add option to set album cover on a track by track basis.
+- Try rewriting the project in Rust.